Operating Funds - Guidelines

 - “Operating Funds” refers to the allocation of financial support for Higher Degree by Research (HDR) candidates for utilisation relevant to the Research Project for the period of candidature.

 - Operating Funds are only available for Scholarship holders in accordance with their award conditions.

 Scholarships inclusive of Operating Funds are:

 - Competitive scholarships administered by the Research Office, including Australian Government Research Training Program Scholarships

 - Scholarships funded by an external third party (for which operating funds have been provided as part of the funding agreement).

 - This support funding is allocated, available and continual, only if satisfactory progress is maintained.

-- Unless stated in the award conditions operating Funds for HDR candidates will be available at the yearly rate determined by the DVC-RDI.
+- Unless stated in the award conditions operating Funds for HDR candidates will be available at the yearly rate determined by the DVC-RE.
 The current full time equivalent rate is:

 - $6,300pa (high cost HDR course determined by ASCED Classifications)